13 Places to Stargaze in New Jersey 2025

 • Night stays require special permission and campground rental.

-• There are many campsites available.
-Some of these are pet-friendly.
-A non-refundable $5 charge is applicable for a rental above $50 and $2 for a rental less than it.
+• There are many campsites available, some of which are pet-friendly.
+A non-refundable $5 charge is applicable for a rental above $50, and a $2 charge for a rental less than that.

-• All kinds of outdoor activities are available in the park, like fishing, hunting, swimming, kayaking, boating, dog sledding, snowshoeing, biking, hiking, and horseback riding.
+• The park offers all kinds of outdoor activities, such as fishing, hunting, swimming, kayaking, boating, dog sledding, snowshoeing, biking, hiking, and horseback riding.

 • Drones are not allowed in the area.